anhinga/JuliaCon2021-poster/README.md

 A number of auxiliary studies (scale invariance, modifications of `softmax` formulas, and such) are referenced in the README here: https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices

-I am planning to use this repository to organize a more streamlined and systematic presentation of this material by the time of JuliaCon 2021 (July 28-30).
+I'll keep editing this repository to improve presentation of this and related material till the time of JuliaCon 2021 poster session (July 30).